 How to Make Air Fryer Triple Berry Cobbler

 Preheat the air fryer to 400 degrees F, air fryer setting.
 Grease six 4-ounce ramekins with either melted butter or cooking spray.
-Add all of the berries and granulated sugar to the mixing bowl and toss until coated.
+Add all the berries and granulated sugar to the mixing bowl and toss until coated.

-Top ramekins with two tablespoons oat mixture.
+Top ramekins with two tablespoons of oat mixture.
 Place in air fryer basket *You may need to do more than one batch* Cook for 15 minutes, then remove from the air fryer basket.

 Allow to cool slightly, then top with optional ice cream and mint leaves before serving.

 You can even make this dessert in the winter by using frozen fruit.
 I would not suggest defrosting them as they become too liquidy.

 Buy the Frozen Mixed Berries, available at the grocery store, for a more straightforward recipe.